My 10-Minute Morning Mobility Routine

 -Macklemore and Ryan Lewis

-One reason I practice a quick morning mobility spin up was not because I had some lofty notion of transcendent mind-body integration.
-Rather, I found out that, sometimes, I just couldn’t get myself appropriately opened up and ready to go at the base of the mountain, or the beach, or the changing room, or in the line of a Spartan Race (like when Spartan founder Joe De Sena suddenly announced we were running in the clothes we were wearing and a full two hours before our official start time.)
+I just couldn’t get myself appropriately opened up and ready to go at the base of the mountain, the beach, or even the changing room.
+There was even a time when Spartan founder Joe De Sena suddenly announced we were running in the clothes we were wearing for a Spartan Race.

-I came to realize that if I spent just 10 minutes moving in a time and environment that I could control before it really mattered, I ended up feeling better when it did matter.
-Like the time I spent two hours sitting in the worst position of all time ever strapped to an elite soldier while waiting to jump out of an airplane.
-Then, I got to perform a “dynamic landing.”
-Obviously luck played a factor in coming out of that experience unharmed, but at least the landing wasn’t the first time that day I let my brain and body know that I might end up exposing some of my joints and tissues to a significant range of motion.
+Obviously luck played a factor in coming out of that experience unharmed.
+But at least the landing wasn’t the first time that day I let my brain and body know that I might end up exposing some of my joints and tissues to a significant range of motion.

 Reality?
 Meet Actuality…